The ORE Exam 2026: Everything You Need to Know for Overseas Dentists

 During the exam, you will be expected to demonstrate your competence in performing these procedures while adhering to UK dental regulations and best practices.

-Part 2 is carried out in several venues throughout the UK.
+Part 2 is carried out in several venues, usually in London.
 Typically, they are:

 Part 2 is limited to 144 candidates per exam cycle.
 Part 2 ORE exam results are usually e-mailed within 20 working days of sitting the exam.